Silobreaker/MaltegoDocumentation/index.md

 entity "list:CVE2014"

 ### Related Entities
-> Any &rarr; returns Any Silobreaker type
+> Any &rarr; any Silobreaker entity

 > Find related Entities of any type